Paul Simon (politician): Social issues

 Simon was fiercely against obscenity and violence in the media during the 1990s, and his efforts against media violence helped lead to the adoption of the V-chip.
 During the 1990s, Simon opposed both the Republicans' Contract with America, and President Bill Clinton's welfare reforms.
 He was one of 21 Senators to vote against the Personal Responsibility and Work Opportunity Act.
-In 1996, Simon joined thirteen other senators (including his fellow U.S. Senator from Illinois, Carol Moseley Braun) in voting against the Defense of Marriage Act, which prohibited federal recognition of same-sex marriage.
+In 1996, Simon joined thirteen other Democratic senators (including his fellow U.S. senator from Illinois, Carol Moseley Braun) in voting against the Defense of Marriage Act, which prohibited federal recognition of same-sex marriage.

 Fiscal issues

-Simon was considered a fiscal conservative, who described himself as "a pay-as-you-go Democrat."
+Simon was considered a fiscal conservative who described himself as "a pay-as-you-go Democrat".
 As a senator, Simon helped overhaul the college student loan program to allow students and their families to borrow directly from the federal government, thus saving money by not using private banks to disburse the loans.

 Foreign affairs

-Simon promoted a military response to Somalia during the presidency of George H. W. Bush.
+Simon promoted a military response to Somalia during the George H. W. Bush administration.
 Simon was an outspoken critic of President Bill Clinton's response to the 1994 Rwandan genocide.
 Simon believed that America should have acted faster, and Clinton later said his belated response was the biggest mistake of his presidency.
-He is, together with Jim Jeffords, supported by Canadian Lieutenant-General Roméo Dallaire, Force Commander of the United Nations Assistance Mission for Rwanda from 1993 to 1994, for actively lobbying the Clinton administration into mounting a humanitarian mission to Rwanda during the genocide.
+Along with former Vermont Senator Jim Jeffords, Simon was retroactively praised by Canadian Lieutenant-General Roméo Dallaire, the former Force Commander of the United Nations Assistance Mission for Rwanda, for actively lobbying the Clinton administration into mounting a humanitarian mission to Rwanda during the genocide.
 According to Dallaire's book Shake Hands with the Devil, he "owe[s] a great debt of gratitude" to both senators.

 Presidency

 Simon believed modern presidents practice "followership," rather than leadership, saying, "We have been more and more leaning on opinion polls to decide what we're going to do, and you don't get leadership from polls... and not just at the Presidential level.
 It's happening with Senators, House members, and even state legislators sometimes, [when they] conduct polls to find out where people stand on something."

-Simon was also a supporter of Taiwan and opposed United States policy to isolate Taiwan.
-He helped convince President Clinton to allow Taiwanese President Lee Teng-hui to visit the United States.
-He also was impressed as a teen listened to Mme Chiang Kai-shek speech and met her at 50th Anniversary of World War II reception at Capitol Hill in 1995.
+Simon was a supporter of Taiwan, and opposed United States policy to isolate the island.
+He helped convince President Clinton to allow Taiwanese president Lee Teng-hui to visit the United States.
+He was also a longtime admirer of Madame Chiang Kai-shek, having witnessed her historic speech to a joint session of Congress as a teen and met her in person in 1995 at a Capitol Hill reception commemorating the 50th anniversary of the cessation of World War II.